Noel Kelty, President

 Nicole Madore, Treasurer

-Nicole Madore is the Early Childhood Monitor with the Maine Department of Education.
-In her current position, Nicole visits state-funded pre k programs and monitors for compliance and quality in accordance with state rule Chapter 124.
-This work informs teacher and administrator professional development opportunities within the state, as well as feedback for classroom structures and routines.
-In addition to monitoring programs, Nicole reviews pre k applications, and the annual report.
+Nicole Madore is the Early Childhood Specialist on the Early Learning Team at the Maine Department of Education.
+In her current position, Nicole oversees Pre-K policy in the public setting and provides technical assistance, professional development, and additional resources for best practice to early childhood educators and administrators in the field.
 Prior to this role, Nicole worked as an IDEA, Part B, 619 team leader, as an itinerant special education teacher and as a regular, multi-age classroom teacher in a public school setting.

 M.Ed.: Early Childhood Education